solkimicreb/book_of_algorand/README.md

 - You can get them directly from a dispenser.
 - Others can like your part of the story to send you a coin from the treasury.
-- People can freely exchange coins among themselves outside of the game.
+- You can freely exchange coins with others outside of the game.
 It is a crypto**currency** after all.

 ![Story coin dispenser](/images/dispensed.png)